 Youth Vote Georgia is a state wide mock election.
 The initiative has three components: 1) the mock election for K-12 students, 2) voter registration for eligible high school students, and 3) poll worker recruitment in partnership with the Georgia Secretary of State's Office.

-2020 Mock Election Results can be found by clicking below.
+2020 Mock Election Results can be found by clicking the button to the left.

 Election Prep Materials